Silent Hill: Video games

 Spin-off video games based on the series include the arcade game Silent Hill: The Arcade and the mobile games Silent Hill: Orphan and Silent Hill: The Escape.

-Konami has announced Silent Hill-themed pachinko machines, one in 2015 and another two titled Silent Hill: Return and Silent Hill: Escape in 2019.
+Konami has announced Silent Hill-themed pachislot machines, one in 2015 and another two titled Silent Hill: Return and Silent Hill: Escape in 2019.

 Downloadable content for the video games Dead by Daylight and Dark Deception: Monsters & Mortals was released in June 2020 and March 2021, respectively.

 Film series

-A film adaptation of the first game in the series, Silent Hill, was released in 2006.
+A film adaptation of the first game in the series, titled Silent Hill, was released in 2006.
 It was adapted and directed by French film director, producer, and writer Christophe Gans, who is a big fan of the Silent Hill game series.

 A second film, titled Silent Hill: Revelation, written and directed by M. J. Bassett and based on Silent Hill 3, was released in 2012.

-In a 2020 interview, Gans expressed interest in making a third film, stating that a script was being developed centered on puritanism.
-In October 2022, a sequel to the first film was announced to be in early development, referred to as Return to Silent Hill, with Gans returning to direct.
-This film will be based on Silent Hill 2.
+A third film, titled Return to Silent Hill, directed and co-written by Gans, and based on Silent Hill 2, served as a reboot of the film series.
+It was released in January 2026.

+On September 20, 2026, The Wall Street Journal revealed that Roy Lee is developing a Silent Hill reboot movie he'll be producing.

 Television

-Silent Hill: Ascension was a television series developed by Genvid Technologies, Bad Robot Games, and Behaviour Interactive.
+Silent Hill: Ascension was a CGI interactive television series developed by Genvid Technologies, Bad Robot Games, and Behaviour Interactive.
 It was a Choose Your Own Adventure-style series, and after each episode, viewers could vote on the direction of the story in real time, giving them agency in how the singular canon progresses, similar to other horror contemporaries such as Black Mirror: Bandersnatch and the 2020 continuation of Ben Drowned.
 The first episode was broadcast on October 31, 2023, serving as the "series premiere" of the interactive series.
 The series was broadcast daily at 9:00 PM ET/6:00 PM PT for "the next several months," with the last episode airing on April 24, 2024.
-The title won an Emmy for Outstanding Innovation In Emerging Media Programming in 2024.
+The title won an Emmy for Outstanding Innovation in Emerging Media Programming in 2024.
+PC and mobile viewers had access to various accompany mini-games and puzzles that helped players build up "Influence Points" for voting on the story's direction.
+One such mini-game was a rhythm based game where players could follow along beats of prior Silent Hill games' soundtracks.

+Multimedia experiences

+Two DVDs, The Art of Silent Hill and Lost Memories: The Art and Music of Silent Hill, were released to the region 2 market.
+The first featured behind the scenes content about the first two games, while the later expanded to the first three.
+A PlayStation Portable title, The Silent Hill Experience, was released in 2006, featuring behind the scenes content based on the first four games and the first movie, as well as including digital comics.